hunterbridges/blog/_posts/2022-01-23-the-cost-to-fill-your-screen.md

 So, given all those caveats, here's a peek of what I came up with:

-<iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRyN82ng-_4HXFed21TAwOs4hMAUH2mFTP4akwAli0tN4WtHcea8rdL_OgSpDamAJgEyLYHY0-Ze0Zc/pubhtml?gid=155233835&amp;single=true&amp;widget=true&amp;headers=false" height="480" width="640"></iframe>
+<iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRyN82ng-_4HXFed21TAwOs4hMAUH2mFTP4akwAli0tN4WtHcea8rdL_OgSpDamAJgEyLYHY0-Ze0Zc/pubhtml?gid=155233835&amp;single=true&amp;widget=true&amp;headers=false" height="540" width="640"></iframe>

 Some additional notes about this data:

 - These all should be considered ballpark numbers, and taken with a grain of salt!
 - A lot of these numbers were gathered from [this page on the Video Game Sales Wiki](https://vgsales.fandom.com/wiki/Video_game_costs)
 - The budget numbers highlighted in yellow were educated guesses based on the relative development costs from a 2005 CEDEC survey in Japan
-- I could not really find any data about the costs of developing for SEGA systems like Master System, Genesis, Game Gear, Saturn or Dreamcast, so they are omitted
+- I could not really find any data about the costs of developing for SEGA systems like Master System, Genesis, Game Gear, Saturn or Dreamcast, so they are omitted.
-- I also could not find anything definitive about Wii U or PS Vita
+- I could not find anything definitive about Wii U or PS Vita development budgets.
-- Switch is also omitted, as there is not really an average development budget case
+- Switch crossed over the worlds of console and handheld.
+So, there is not really an average development budget case.

 ## Insights Gained